Chart Color Schemes

 Wamuran is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Wamuran's dwelling structures, as per the latest Census, comprised 99.3% houses and 0.7% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Brisbane metro's 83.4% houses and 16.5% other dwellings.
+The dwelling structure in Wamuran, as per the latest Census, consisted of 99.3% houses and 0.7% other dwellings.
+In contrast, Brisbane metro had 83.4% houses and 16.5% other dwellings.
 Home ownership in Wamuran stood at 38.2%, with mortgaged dwellings at 50.4% and rented ones at 11.5%.
-The median monthly mortgage repayment was $2,000, exceeding Brisbane metro's average of $1,625.
-Median weekly rent in Wamuran was recorded at $345, compared to Brisbane metro's $335.
-Nationally, Wamuran's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+The median monthly mortgage repayment was $2,000, compared to Brisbane metro's $1,625.
+Weekly rent median was $345 in Wamuran, against Brisbane metro's $335.
+Nationally, Wamuran's mortgage repayments were higher than the Australian average of $1,863, while rents were lower at $375.

 Frequently Asked Questions - Housing